 j) BAIID Installers

 1) All installations of BAIIDs must be performed by installers identified to the Secretary as employees of or contractors of a certified BAIID provider.
 The provider must inform the Secretary whether installation is being done by its own employees, contractors, or both.
 All installations shall be performed in a workmanlike manner.
 BAIID providers shall be responsible for their installer's compliance with this Subpart D. A BAIID provider may be decertified by the Secretary for the noncompliance of its installer with the requirements of this Subpart D;

-2) All service centers shall have all tools, test equipment and manuals needed to install BAIIDs and screen motor vehicles for acceptable mechanical and electrical condition prior to installation;
+2) All service centers and mobile installation units shall have all tools, test equipment and manuals needed to install BAIIDs and screen motor vehicles for acceptable mechanical and electrical condition prior to installation;

 3) The installer shall provide adequate security measures to prevent access to the BAIIDs (tamper seals or installation instructions);